BY DANIEL T. GOMES

 A mythical institution.
 A humble purpose.
 An abominable ending.
-All there is to know about the Order of Solomon’s Temple – that mysterious military order that remains the subject of much discussion in our days – can be found in the more than three hundred pages of this book produced by The History Channel.
+All there is to know about the Order of Solomon’s Temple – a mysterious military order that remains the subject of much discussion in our days – can be found in the more than three hundred pages of this book produced by The History Channel.

 Today, the Knights Templar captivate the imagination of younger audiences as well as more mature ones.
 All the wealth and power the Templars accumulated in nearly two centuries, together with the Order’s sudden extinction and rumors of occultist connections, earned them a semi-legendary reputation that remains quite alive in present times.
 But the truth about the Order of Solomon’s Temple as it was during the Middle Ages was very different from all the conspiracy theories surrounding it since the last two hundred years.